What is predictive analytics, how it works and what are its benefits

 The relationship between Big Data and Predictive Analytics

 Have you ever wondered how companies like Amazon and Netflix can personalize their recommendations for you?
-Or how can banks predict if a loan applicant is a reasonable risk?
-This question can be easily solved when combining Big Data with Predictive Analytics.
+Well, this involves the synergy between Big Data with Predictive Models.

 How do both concepts work together?
-Big Data refers to the vast amounts of data being generated daily.
-Meanwhile predictive analytics involves using statistical algorithms and machine learning techniques to use that data and make predictions.
+Big Data refers to the immense amounts of data generated daily.
+Meanwhile, predictive analytics use all that data and make more precise estimations.

 Want to learn more about Big Data Analytics?
 Here is the most complete guide